MicheleBellitti/SwarmRL/README.md

 - Algorithm Integration: Adding support for more reinforcement learning algorithms to explore a wider range of behaviors and scenarios.
 - Improved Visualization: Enhancing the dashboard with more interactive elements and detailed analytics to offer deeper insights into the simulation.
-- Community Contributions: Opening the platform for community-driven scenarios, algorithms, and improvements.
+- Community Contributions: Opening the platform for community-driven scenarios, algorithms, and improvements.-->